 The cold season brings tons of exciting activities and events, but it can also impact your wallet.
-From holiday lights to maintaining a warm home throughout harsh weather, many Suffolk/Nassau County families are left with high energy bills.
+From holiday lights to maintaining a warm home throughout harsh weather, many Long Island families are left with high energy bills.
 Luckily, you can take some easy steps to cut back your expenses and achieve lower utility bills.

-Our team at Airmax Long Island Inc in Suffolk/Nassau County put together a list of ways you can save.
+Our team at Airmax Long Island Inc in Long Island put together a list of ways you can save.
 Try them out and see lower utility bills this winter season.

 1. Adjust your thermostat.